Home › Plan Your Race Day › Visitor Information › Directions & Parking

 National Express offer dedicated services to Cheltenham Festival from 21 locations across the UK.
 The coach will get you to The Festival™ with plenty of time to place your bets and won’t depart until all the races have finished.
 Services for the 2017 Festival are due to be confirmed at the start of November 2016.

 • The parking scheme is colour coded, so that your parking zone will match your label and preferred route

-• Please study the route maps provided showing the preferred routes to your final parking destination and then follow the yellow, temporary signs put in place for the racing, and ignoring both sat nav directions and brown signs once you pick up the the yellow directional signs
+• Please study the route maps provided showing the preferred routes to your final parking destination and then follow the yellow, temporary signs put in place for the racing, ignoring both sat nav directions and brown signs once you pick up the yellow directional signs

 Disabled Council Badge Holders – Disabled Parking Symbol

 Annual Members, RCA Trainers car park stickers, RCA Owners car park stickers, RCA Press car park stickers, ROA members, RCA members and those with four day members disabled parking – Red

 Horseboxes and Minibuses – Red